phonegap/phonegap-docs/docs/guides/run/cli-serve.md

 		[phonegap] ctrl-c to stop the server
 		[phonegap]
 2. Now go to your mobile device where the PhoneGap Developer App is running, enter the server address on the main screen and tap **Connect**.
    <div class="alert alert-info"> **TIP:** Tap directly on the server address displayed in the terminal screen of the PhoneGap Developer app to change it to match yours.
-The value filled in by default is only a sample. </div>
+The value shown the first time the app is run is a sample, will default to the last one entered upon next run.</div>

     <img src="../images/dev-app-enter-add.jpg" width="250" height="523">